revolverocelot1/face_fusion-unlocked/README.md

 Installation
 ------------

 Be aware, the installation needs technical skills and is not for beginners.
-Please do not open platform and installation related issues on GitHub.
-We have a very helpful [Discord](https://join.facefusion.io) community that will guide you to complete the installation.
+Please do not open platform and installation related issues on GitHub. i dont care what you do.

-Get started with the [installation](https://docs.facefusion.io/installation) guide.

 Usage
 -----